 Jo McKee, Founder AgencyAnalytics has replaced a full day's work each week.
 This is an outstanding value.

 Jason Chagnon, CEO Call tracking and form tracking data to show ROI.

 As you can see, all 6 of the agencies highlight totally different benefits from the very same digital marketing tools.
 Think about your agency’s areas of need in terms of productivity, and fill those gaps today with an all-in-one marketing solution.

 4. Get Creative to Reduce Churn and Improve Customer Relationships

 When building trust with clients, communication is key.
 The agencies we spoke with use their agency dashboards to allow complex metrics to be presented to clients in an intuitive way, making them participants in their own success.
 Customers being made aware of good ROI with your services will keep them loyal to you.

-When clients view themselves as partners in the process, they take some ownership in the success and are more responsive to the needs of the campaigns.
+Brian Loper, Digital Production Manager When clients view themselves as partners in the process, they take some ownership of the success and are more responsive to the needs of the campaigns.
 Clients are interactive, not just detached judges who need to be convinced.
 They can view and interpret the data directly.
 AgencyAnalytics is an integral part of that process.